sebikolon/MMM-RVV/README.md

 Departure monitor for the [**RVV (Regensburger Verkehrsverbund)**](https://rvv.de "RVV Homepage") train and bus system (ÖPNV / public transport).

 The data is fetched from [bayern-fahrplan.de](https://bayern-fahrplan.de "Bayern Fahrplan"), the distributor for public transport data in bavaria.
 The reason for the development of this open source module is because the official API provided by them requires the signage of a personalized contract in order to gain access to their endpoints.
-For me, this violates the approach of open data.
+The module scrapes the departure data without requiring any API key or special permission and offers a bunch of options you can play around with.
+Feel free to contribute!

 The structure and layout of this MagicMirror module was inspired by [MMM-KVV](https://github.com/yo-less/MMM-KVV "Karlsruhe Public Transport").